 When you are ready to adopt a dog, you want to make sure you do it right.
 What is the right way to adopt a dog?
-Is there a wrong way to adopt?
+Is there a wrong way to adopt a dog?
 Actually, yes there is.
 You never want to adopt a dog simply because you feel sorry for it, or because it’s just so cute.
-Follow these quick tips on how to adopt a dog and you will be on your way to adopting the dog of your dreams.

 The long story short of it is, do your own research and find the rescue or shelter that best fits your needs.
 Ask neighbors, friends, and family for recommendations.
 Look at reviews online.
 Do they have a license?
 Are they a 501(c)(3) Non-Profit Organization?

 There are even breed specific rescues, so this would be a great option if you want to adopt a particular breed.
 Expect these rescues to have more stringent guidelines for whom they will adopt out to.
 But even the humane society will occasionally have a pure breed dog.

 7 Important Questions to Ask Before Adopting a Dog

 What’s the Difference Between a Dog Rescue and Humane Society or Shelter